Off the Menu: Elote Street Corn at Canopy by Hilton San Antonio Riverwalk

 Add salt, southwest seasoning and lime juice and toss to combine.

 Remove pan from the heat.
-Plate and top with Kewpie mayo, southwest seasoning, salt, lime juice, chili threads and epazote.
+Plate and top with Kewpie mayonnaise, southwest seasoning, salt, lime juice, chili threads and epazote.

-Finish with a sprinkle of cotija cheese and a drizzle of red chili oil.
+Finish with a sprinkle of cotija cheese crumbles and a drizzle of red chili oil.

 (Recipe from executive chef Jose Arturo Trevino, 2022)